JesperLH/PLVM/README.md

 * Estimating number of components using Automatic Relevance Determination (ARD).
 * Ability to individually turn off modeling aspects such as sparsity, ARD and noise modeling.

-Demonstrators:
+## Demonstrators:
+* demo_psFA
-demo_psFA:      Demostration on a toy example showing model settings and their effect
+	- Demostration on a toy example showing model settings and their effect
+* calcICASSP17
-calcICASSP17:   Synthetic experiments in the original psFA article (not yet published)
+	- Synthetic experiments in the original psFA article (which is currently under review).